jsramesh1990/jsramesh1990/README.md

 *   📫 How to reach me: **`js.ramesh1990@gmail.com` | [LinkedIn](linkedin.com/in/sebastian-ramesh-b84911327) — Let's talk embedded systems or innovative product ideas**.
 *   ❤️ I love **the moment a board powers on for the first time, elegant solutions to memory constraints, and well-documented vendor errata**.
 *   ⚡ Fun fact: **I've written drivers for touchscreens, but I still get a visceral satisfaction from a physical, clicky mechanical keyboard**.

-This version is crafted to showcase your expertise in a memorable, personable, and technically robust way, tailored for platforms like GitHub or LinkedIn.
-I can also generate the equivalent profile in a ready-to-use markdown table format if that would be helpful for you.

 ##   Embedded Software Developer | Open to Freelance Projects